 - 2. All units must have a separate dining area, except for SRO, Studio and Efficiency units (see "Definitions" for description). - 3.
-Newly constructed residential units containing two (2) or more bedrooms must have an exterior storage closet with a minimum of 16 unobstructed square feet.
+Newly constructed residential units must have an exterior storage closet (interior for congregate) with a minimum of 16 unobstructed square feet.
 The square footage utilized by a water heater in the exterior storage closet may not be included in the 16 square foot calculation. - 4.
-Carpet and pad must meet FHA minimum standards. - 5.
+Carpet and pad must meet FHA minimum standards.
+Carpets in Type A units must be glue-down type without padding. - 5.
 Kitchens, dining areas, and entrance areas must have vinyl, VCT or other non-carpet flooring. - 6.
 The minimum width of interior hallways in residential units is 40 inches. - 7.
 For new construction, interior doors must be constructed of six panel hardboard, solid core birch or solid core lauan.
-Hollow core, flat-panel wood doors are prohibited. - 8.
-Bi-fold and by-pass doors are prohibited.
-Pocket doors are not allowed in elderly properties or "Type A" accessible units. - 9.
+Hollow core, flat-panel doors are prohibited. - 8.
+Bi-fold, pocket, louvered, and by-pass doors are prohibited. - 9.
 Fireplaces are prohibited in residential units. - 10.
 Residential floors and common tenant walls must have sound insulation batts. - 11.
-All bedroom closets, interior storage rooms/coat closets and laundry rooms/closets must have a 4 inch tall by 8 inch wide minimum pass-thru grille above doors for air circulation in those areas that do not get conditioned. - 12.
-There must be a minimum of 3/4 inch air space under all interior doors measured from finished floor for air circulation.

-- 13. All interior and exterior mechanical and storage closets must have finished floor coverings.
+All bedroom closets, interior storage rooms, coat closets and laundry rooms/closets must have a 4 inch tall by 8 inch wide minimum pass-thru grille above doors for air circulation in those areas that do not get conditioned. - 12.
+There must be a minimum of 3⁄4 inch air space under all interior doors measured from finished floor for air circulation. - 13.
+All interior and exterior mechanical and storage closets must have finished floor coverings.
 Interior closets must have either carpet, sheet vinyl or VCT flooring.
 Exterior storage closets may have sealed, painted concrete floors. - 14.
-Signage for designated common areas and "Type A" accessible units must be in Braille.
+Signage for designated common areas and all apartment units must be in Braille and meet ANSI standards. - 15.
+The following areas must contain moisture resistant drywall: ceilings and walls of bathrooms, laundry rooms, mechanical closets, exterior storage closets, and behind kitchen sink base.